ayudb1304-wq/ShipSite/docs/PAYMENTS.md

 # Multi-Provider Payment Architecture

-This document explains how to configure and use the multi-provider payment system in ShipSite.
+This document explains how to configure and use the multi-provider payment system in GitKit-Web.
 The architecture supports Stripe, Lemon Squeezy, Razorpay, and Dodo Payments through a unified adapter pattern.

 ## Table of Contents